-- 'Fraud' including 'plagiarism', means an act or omission by a student that makes it entirely or partly impossible to properly assess his or her knowledge, insight, and skills.
+- 1. 'Fraud' including 'plagiarism', means an act or omission by a student that makes it entirely or partly impossible to properly assess its knowledge, insight, and skills.
 The term fraud also refers to attempted fraud. - 2.
-'Plagiarism' means the presentation of ideas or words from one's own or someone else's sources without properly acknowledging the source. - 3.
+The term plagiarism is used to refer to the presentation of ideas or words from one's own or someone else's sources without correctly acknowledging the source. - 3.
 If the Board of Examiners establishes that a student has engaged in fraud with respect to an exam or exam component, the Board of Examiners can take appropriate measures. - In serious cases of fraud, the Board of Examiners can propose to the Executive Board of Maastricht University that the student(s) concerned be permanently deregistered from the programme. - 5.
-The Rules and Regulations include further provisions (FHML/UM uniform Fraud Regulations) about what constitutes fraud and what disciplinary measures the Board of Examiners may impose.
+The Rules and Regulations include further provisions (General FHML/UM-Regulation for Fraud and Irregularities) about what constitutes fraud and what disciplinary measures the Board of Examiners may impose.
 These regulations are available on the Student Portal at the start of the academic year.